-No More Shackles is a 501(c)3, Faith Based non-profit organization/ministry which utilizes a holistic approach and Biblical principles to provide advocacy, guidance, support, encouragement through several mentoring modalities to work through potential barriers which may impede a mentee’s positive productivity in the seven areas of life balance.
+We are No More Shackles ,A 501(c)3, Faith Based non-profit organization/ministry which utilizes a holistic approach and Biblical principles to provide advocacy, guidance, support, encouragement through several mentoring modalities to work through potential barriers which may impede a mentee’s positive productivity in the seven areas of life balance.

 No More Shackles modality of mentorship is adopted from the Big Brothers/Big Sisters mentoring organization; however, the differences are: First, No More Shackles Empowerment Mentoring Program is built upon the foundation of 12 Biblical Principles.
 We have discovered that these biblical principles when applied produces success.
 Secondly, No More Shackles will also offer mentor opportunities to adults.